xinkjs/xink/README.md

 ## Why use xink?

+- Your directory structure defines your API paths<sup>*</sup>.
-- Each endpoint is well organized based on it's directory path and single route file.
+- An endpoint's handlers are well organized in single route file.
-- Standard handler names (e.g. GET, POST) free you from a lot of naming work.
+- HTTP-based handler names (e.g. GET, POST) free you from a lot of naming work.
 - Simple data validation with your favorite library.
 - Easy OpenAPI integration.
 - No-fuss setup with our `xk` CLI tool.
 - Native handling of 404 and 405 (Method Not Allowed) responses.

+<small><sup>*</sup> - requires a route file at the end of each path.</small>

 ## Wishlist